JackeGould/book-search/STEPS.md

 Additionally, you’ll need to complete the following tasks in each of these front-end files:

 # App.jsx:
-Create an Apollo Provider to make every request work with the Apollo server.
+DONE            Create an Apollo Provider to make every request work with the Apollo server.

 # SearchBooks.jsx:
 Use the Apollo useMutation() Hook to execute the SAVE_BOOK mutation in the handleSaveBook() function instead of the saveBook() function imported from the API file.